atomisthq/docs/docs/developer/first_delivery.md

     whenPushSatisfies(modifiesReadme).setGoals(messageGoal));
 ```

-The method names provide clarity on the configuration:
+The method names provide clarity on the process:

 * we configure the SDM to listen to push events (`withPushRules`)
 * we test that the push in question passes our previous filter (`whenPushSatisfies`)